youurayy/hyperctl/readme.md

        helm3 - setup helm 3
 '

-# performs `choco install 7zip.commandline qemu-img kubernetes-cli kubernetes-helm`.
+# performs `choco install 7zip.commandline qemu-img kubernetes-cli`
+# (will not install the package if you already have the required binary in path)
 # you may instead perform these manually / selectively instead.
 # note: 7zip is needed to extract .xz archives
 # note: qemu-img is needed convert images to vhdx